 The COVID-19 pandemic has had far-reaching effects on our industry.
-Experts are predicting the initial months of near-complete global lockdown, which resulted in 70% of the worldwide fleet out-of-service, was just the tip of the iceberg for airline operations.
+Experts are predicting that the initial months of near-complete global lockdown, which rendered 70% of the worldwide fleet out-of-service, was just the tip of the iceberg for airline operations.

 In July of 2020, IATA’s chief economist Brian Pearce stated in a report from FlightGlobal that we are not likely to see a return to 2019 operational levels until 2024.
-In June, as reported by FlightAware.com, they recorded a 43% decrease in commercial flights in the United States, which was up from the staggering 77% in April.
+In June, FlightAware.com reported a 43% decrease in commercial flights in the United States, which was up from the staggering 77% in April.
 Even though the end to this pandemic is far from being determined, travel restrictions and regulations have lightened to allow for some semblance of travel normalcy.

-However, as many airlines are learning, reestablishing public trust in air travel is the most significant hurdle that they will need to face until there is a widespread distribution of a vaccine or an overwhelming per cent of global herd immunity.
+However, as many airlines are learning, re-establishing public trust in air travel is the most significant hurdle that they will need to face until there is a widespread distribution of a vaccine or an overwhelming percentage of global herd immunity.

 In recent surveys by IATA, Honeywell, and Oliver Wyman, all three concluded that maintaining social distancing and ineffectual cabin cleanliness are two of the chief concerns stated by passengers.